adon-cloudcannon/landing-page-test/src/collections/ssg-pages/sveltekit.md

                 link: >-
                   https://cloudcannon.com/documentation/guides/sveltekit-starter-guide/
                 description: >-
-                  Head over to our SvelteKit specific documentation.
-Get your Svelte site set up on CloudCannon with a starter guide.
-Make configuration easy so you can focus on building custom components.
+                  Get your Svelte site configured on CloudCannon with ease, so you can focus on building custom components.
               - image:
                 icon:
                   active: true